Workshop website: https://phipsonlab.github.io/single_cell_workshop/

 - Want to understand best practices for scRNA-seq data processing

-No prior experience with single-cell analysis or Bioconductor is required.
+Some knowledge of single-cell analysis is recommended.
 All concepts are introduced from first principles with detailed explanations.

 System Requirements